excitom/og-webserver/README.md

 file can override this behavior and the server will return an HTML page containing a listing of the files in the directory.

+## Regular Expression Matching

+Some of the config file directives utilize regular expression matching.
+These are implemented using the `regex` C library.